Record Mercedes-Benz sales, but Daimler charges put brakes on profit

 "There is very little scope for optimism at Daimler.
 It will take years until margins recover to levels worthy of a premium manufacturer,'' said Michael Muders, fund manager at Union Investment.

-Mercedes-Benz is readying a major push into electric and hybrid cars, with the proportion of electrified vehicles in its fleet set to jump to 9% from 2% in 2020 with the production this year of an electric A-Class, electric van and electric SUV.
+Mercedes-Benz is readying a major push into electric and hybrid cars, with the proportion of electrified vehicles in its fleet set to jump to 9 percent from 2 percent in 2020 with the production this year of an electric A-Class, electric van and electric SUV.

 Mercedes-Benz is also working on developing its own software vehicle operating system.